LeonisX/yoda-stories-translation-tool/README.md

 * Validate loaded BMP palette OR not
 * Prepare "SAFE" palette to dump: https://www.webfun.io/docs/gameplay/color-palette.html

-* Think how to drag-drop from UI to Windows Explorer
+* Think how to drag-drop from UI from Windows Explorer (Open file)
 * TODO 223.res in description, if need
 * Instruction to translate EXE (UI: TextFlow or WebView)
 * Full instruction: EXE, DTA: MarkDown
 * Resolve all TODO
 * remove all [CR2], [CR] code
 * Bug when show-hide zone layers (#0 map)
-* Bug?
-Dump tiles by attr - negative values

 * Identify Characters MovementTypes